icepack/website/pages/pull-requests.md

 They might request some changes from you.
 *Code review involves a lot of back-and-forth*, especially for complicated patches or features.
 This is totally normal!
-* Some projects might ask you to *rebase* your branch either on top of upstream changes, or to make the commit history easier to digest later.
+* We might ask you to **rebase** your branch either on top of upstream changes, or to make the commit history easier to digest later.
+Rebasing is a little hard the first time, so we're happy to walk you through it.
 * Finally, another developer will **merge your pull request**.

 The point of all this bureaucracy is to make sure that all the code we commit to the master branch of icepack is correct and ready for others to use.